What are Commercial Rates?

 Following a new/revised valuation on a property, the owner/occupier and Sligo County Council are informed of the outcome, by Valuation Division, Tailte Éireann.
 The owner/occupier can appeal the decision to Valuation Tribunal within 28 days from the issue of notification, for a prescribed fee.
 A further appeal can be made the High Court and ultimately the Supreme Court, on a point of law.

 A list of properties exempt from commercial rates are clearly outlined in Schedule 4 of the Valuation Act, 2001.

 The entry year property levy is a charge which the local authority applies to all newly erected or newly constructed properties pending the levying of commercial rates.
 It was introduced in 2007 under the Local Government (Business Improvement Districts) Act 2006.
 Commercial Rates will not be charged on any particular building for the same period.
 The levy will apply from the date of assessment of the Rateable Valuation of the property until the end of that year.
 Commercial rates will be charged from the start of the next year.
 The calculation/liability is similar to that of Commercial Rates.

 The Local Government (Business Improvement Districts) Act 2006 is available on the Irish Statute Book website.

 Was there a Rates revaluation carried out in Sligo County Council?

-Yes a rates revaluation was carried out in Sligo by the Valuation office in 2017 - Publication of new valuation List was done on the 15th September 2017.
+Yes, a rates revaluation was carried out in Sligo by the Valuation office in 2017 – A new Valuation List for Sligo County Council was published on the 15th September 2017.
 The purpose of a revaluation is to bring more equity, uniformity, fairness and transparency into the local authority rating system.
-Following revaluation there will be a much closer relationship between the rental value or valuation of a property and its commercial rates liability.
-Online Link to Valuation Office Website https://www.valoff.ie/en/Check_Property_Valuation_Online/
+Following revaluation there is a much closer relationship between the rental value or valuation of a property and its commercial rates liability.
+Online Link to https://www.tailte.ie/

 Revenue Collector Contact Details: